-5.a.
-Close all windows in Jalview.
-Load the ferredoxin alignment (PFAM ID PF03460 from PFAM seed database).
-Choose a residue and place the mouse cursor on it.
-Note residue information will show in alignment window status bar.
-Click and drag the mouse cursor to create a selection.
+- 5.b.
+Selecting an arbitrary region.
+Choose a residue and place the mouse cursor on it (residue information will show in alignment window status bar).
+Click and drag the mouse to the bottom-right to create a selection.
 As you drag, a red box will 'rubber band' out to show the extent of the selection.
-Release the mouse button and a red box should border the selected region.
-Press [ESC] to clear the selection.
+Release the mouse button and a red box borders the selected region.
+Press [ESC] to clear this. - 5.c.

-- 5.b.
 Select one sequence by clicking on the sequence ID panel.
 Note that the sequence ID takes on a highlighted background and a red box appears around the selected sequence.
 Hold down [SHIFT] and click another sequence ID a few positions above or below.
-Note how the selection expands to include all the sequences between the two positions on which you clicked. - Hold down [CTRL] and then click on several sequences ID's both selected and unselected.
-Note how unselected IDs are individually added to the selection and previously selected IDs are individually deselected. - 5.c.
-Select column by clicking on the Alignment Ruler.
-Note whole column is highlighted with a red box.
-Hold down [SHIFT] and click column beyond.
-Note the selection expands to include all the sequences between the two positions on which you clicked. - 5.d.
-To selecting arbitrary regions in alignment, place the mouse at the top left corner of the region you wish to select.
-Press and hold the mouse button.
-Drag the mouse to the bottom right corner of the chosen region and release the mouse button and a dashed red box appears around the selected region - 5.e.
-Enter Cursor mode using [F2] (or [Fn]-F2 for Macs).
-Navigate to column 59, row 1 by pressing 59, 1 [RETURN].
+Note how the selection expands to include all the sequences between the two positions on which you clicked.
+Hold down [CTRL] and then click on several sequences' IDs both selected and unselected.
+Note how unselected IDs are individually added to the selection and previously selected IDs are individually deselected. - 5.d.
+Select columns by clicking on the Alignment Ruler.
+Note that the selected column is marked with a red box.
+Hold down [SHIFT] and click a column beyond.
+Note the selection expands to include all the sequences between the two positions on which you clicked. - 5.e.
+Enter Cursor mode using [F2], or [Fn]-F2 for Macs.
+Navigate to column 59, row 1 by pressing 5 9, 1 [RETURN].
 Press Q to mark this position.
-Navigate to column 65, row 8 by pressing 65, 8 [RETURN].
+Navigate to column 65, row 8 by pressing 6 5, 8 [RETURN].
 Press M to complete the selection.
 Note to clear the selection press the [ESC] key. - 5.f.
-To create a group from the selected the region, click the right mouse button when mouse is on the selection, this opens a pop-up menu in the alignment window.
-Open the Selection ⇒ Edit New Group ⇒ Group Colour menu and select 'Percentage Identity'.
+To create a group from the selected the region, click the right mouse button when mouse is on the selection, this opens a context menu in the alignment window.
+Open the Selection \Rightarrow Edit New Group \Rightarrow Group Colour menu and select Percentage Identity.
 This will turn the selected region into a group and colour it accordingly. - 5.g.
 Hold down [CTRL] and use the mouse to select and deselect sequences in the alignment by clicking on their Sequence ID label.
-Note how the group expands to include newly selected sequences, and the 'Percentage Identity' colouring changes. - 5.h.
-Use the mouse to click and drag the right-hand edge of the selected group.
-Note again how the group resizes. - 5.i.
-The current selection can be exported and saved by right clicking on the text area to open the Sequence ID pop-up menu.
+Note how the group expands to include newly selected sequences, and the Percentage Identity colouring changes. - 5.h.
+Another way to resize the group is by using the mouse to click and drag the right-hand edge of the selected group. - 5.i.
+The current selection can be exported and saved by right clicking the mouse when on the text area to open the Sequence ID context menu.
 Follow the menus and pick an output format (eg BLC) from the Selection ⇒ Output to Textbox . . . submenu. - 5.j.
-In the alignment output window, try manually editing the alignment, importing group into a new alignment window by clicking the [New Window] button to import the file into a new alignment window.
+In the Alignment output window that opens, try manually editing the alignment before clicking the New Window button.
+This opens the edited alignment in a new alignment window.